 National Road Safety Strategy 2021-30

-Comments received through the consultation period will inform finalisation of the Strategy and development of the five-year National Road Safety Action Plan.
-The final Strategy and Action Plan will be provided to governments for endorsement and is expected to be released in 2021.
+Comments received through the consultation period have informed the finalisation of the National Road Safety Strategy 2021-30 (Strategy) and development of the five-year National Road Safety Action Plan.
+The Strategy and Action Plan are anticipated to be finalised and released in the coming months.

-Currently, around 1,200 people are killed each year on our roads, and almost 40,000 are seriously injured.
-The draft Strategy for 2021-30 sets targets to reduce these numbers over the next 10 years, setting us on the path to achieve Vision Zero (zero deaths and serious injuries) by 2050.
+Around 1,200 people are killed each year on our roads, and almost 40,000 are seriously injured.
+The Strategy for 2021-30 sets targets to reduce these numbers over the next 10 years, setting us on the path to achieve Vision Zero (zero deaths and serious injuries) by 2050.
+The Strategy includes 2030 targets of:

 - Draft National Road Safety Strategy PDF: 2.58 MB